cppignite/python/MadLibs/handout.md

 #### Access

-Phython suppose _negative indicing_, that means negative values will count from the back!
+Phython support _negative indicing_, that means negative values will count from the back!

 ```
 secondLast = list[-2]